 The landscape includes the Chattri monument to Indian soldiers who died in the Royal Pavilion hospital from First World War injuries.

 Other features are ancient burial mounds on top of Tegdown Hill.
-These burial mounds show evidence of long use of the landscape by humans.
+These burial mounds show evidence of long-term use of the landscape by humans.

 Works have included: